srijan-paul/nez/README.md

 ## Usage

 Make sure you have a ROM file in the iNES format.
-And definitely do not download ROMs from websites such as [this one](https://www.emulatorgames.net/roms/nintendo/), because that would be illegal (I think).
+Some people download ROMs from piracy websites such as [this one](https://www.emulatorgames.net/roms/nintendo/).
+Of course, I would never recommend that ;)

 To launch a ROM from the command line: